taverianov/cloudlinux-documentation/docs/legacy/cloudlinux_os_components/README.md

 #### Installing on servers with no control panel

 :::tip Note
-If there is a php.conf file in Apache's conf.d, which is usually included with the php or php-fpm packages, then it should be deleted or renamed.
+If there is a php.conf file in Apache's conf.d, which is usually brought by the php or php-fpm packages, then it should be deleted or renamed.

 For example, `php.conf` can be renamed into `php.conf.NO`.
 :::